 ls command is one of the most commonly used tools in Unix.
 You simply cannot underestimate the importance of being able to confirm exactly what files and directories are available to you, and ls does its job perfectly.
+Most of recent Linux and Unix distros support ls colorized output which is shown above.

 If you’re interested in a particular file or directory, you should specify the filename as a parameter to ls.